-To help the user, INET contains support for displaying information produced by a submodule (or selected submodules) on the top-level canvas, above (or near) the corresponding network node icons.
-This feature makes such information conveniently available at a glance.
+To make this information more accessible, INET provides a feature for displaying submodule information on the top-level canvas, near the corresponding network node icons.
+This makes the information readily available at a glance.

-This showcase contains the model of a simple WiFi network and shows how (1) the number of packets sent/received by an application, and (2) IEEE 802.11 MAC state information can be displayed on the network level.
+This showcase features a simple WiFi network model and demonstrates how to display (1) the number of packets sent and received by an application, and (2) the IEEE 802.11 MAC state information, on the network level.

 About the visualizer¶

 The InfoVisualizer module (included in the network as part of IntegratedVisualizer) can visualize information provided by submodules one or more levels down in the module hierarchy.
 This information is visualized at the submodule of the containing network node, typically at the top level canvas.
 The following image illustrates this with the example of an application that communicates over UDP:

 The image on the left shows the inside of a host.
 The text displayed above

 app submodule indicates the number of packets sent/received by

 that application, which can be quite a useful piece of information.

 However, to see it, the user has to go into the host, which is especially

 inconvenient if there are several such hosts to watch.
 The image on